Saturday, November 30, 2013

 Wednesday, November 13, 2013

 I recently attended a seminar in which Jon Mundy spoke.
-He said that he is often asked about judgment.
-People want to know how to stop judging others.
-He reminded us of an old Bob Newhart episode:
+He mentioned how he is often asked about judgment—how to stop judging others.
+He reminded me of an old Bob Newhart episode that really puts things into perspective.

-By the way, I have always loved Bob Newhart and watched a lot of his shows in reruns.
-My sister's first husband's father was the producer for the show.
-Bob Newhart's mild manner reminded me so much of my own dad.
+For me, this brought to mind not only the wisdom of Newhart's sketch but also my own personal connection to him.
+I have always loved Bob Newhart and watched many of his shows in reruns.
+Interestingly, my sister's first husband's father was the producer for Newhart's show.
+Bob Newhart’s mild manner always reminded me so much of my own dad, and I could sense his gentle, calm energy, even on-screen.

-One day when I was in my early 20's I was on Hilgard Ave adjacent to the UCLA campus where I was waiting at a stop signal.
-I glanced over at the car idling next to me and saw that it was Bob Newhart.
-He had a small child (probably a grand-daughter) in the seat next to him and as I watched he wrapped his arm tenderly around the child and gently bent over intently to listen to whatever the child was saying.
-It was a charming moment.
+One day, when I was in my early 20s, I was waiting at a stop signal on Hilgard Ave, adjacent to the UCLA campus.
+As I glanced over at the car idling next to me, I was delighted to see that it was none other than Bob Newhart!
+He had a small child (probably a granddaughter) in the seat next to him, and as I watched, he wrapped his arm tenderly around her, bending over to listen intently to whatever the child was saying.
+It was a charming, quiet moment that seemed to capture the essence of Newhart’s calm demeanor in real life.

 http://www.amazon.com/Forgiveness-Key-Happiness-Easier-Think/dp/1452583390